xaur/decred-proposals/Decred-Market-Makers.md

+Update 2: Grapefruit have confirmed that the only loan they require is the DCR one.
+Added note about no layering on Grapefruit offer.

 Update 1:

 i2 have clarified that the loan figure in their proposal covers all required loans, so that is cut in half.
 I am also now assuming that as Grapefruit does not mention a loan other than the DCR one that this covers their inventory requirements.